 attribute_name Operation with stereotype property get or property set

 Corresponds To: The name of the variable behind this property.

 bitfield Attribute

-Corresponds To: The size, in bits, allowed for storage of this attribute.
+onneid Corresponds To: The size in hits allowed for storage of this attribute

+corresponds for the size, in ons, anowed for storage of this attribute.

 bodyLocation Operation

 Corresponds To: The location the method body is generated to; expected values are header, classDec or classBody.

 callback Operation

 Corresponds To: A reference to the CALLBACK macro.

 explicit Operation

 Corresponds To: The 'explicit' keyword.

 initializer Operation

 Corresponds To: A constructor initialization list.

 inline Operation

 Corresponds To: The inline keyword and inline generation of the method body.

 mutable Attribute

 Corresponds To: The 'mutable' keyword.

 scoped Class with stereotype enumeration

 Corresponds To: Either the 'class' or 'struct' keyword.

 throws Operation

 Corresponds To: The exceptions that are thrown by this method.

 typedef Class with stereotype other than 'typedef'

--JF Corresponds To: This Class being defined in a 'typedef' statement.
+Corresponds To: This Class being defined in a 'typedef' statement.

 typeSynonyms Class

 Corresponds To: The 'typedef' name and/or fields of this type.

+Orientian

-volatile Operation
+voiatile Operation

-Corresponds To: The 'volatile' keyword.
+Corresponds 10: The volatile keyword.